hannesdatta/course-odcm/content/docs/course/exam/_index.md

 ## Form

 - Open book take-home exam (i.e., you can access any material you find helpful, including material you have stored on your computers, or that you find on the internet).
-- 10-15 open questions (both in written, or by means of code/file uploads)
+- Mix of open and closed questions (both in written, or by means of code/file uploads)
 - Some questions will be personalized (i.e., there is only one correct answer per student), others will be randomized (i.e., you will see questions in mixed order, and not all students get to see all questions).

 {{< hint warning >}}